 - Support with the really difficult bit - changing your behaviours and habits so you can remain smokefree, for good!

 - A chance to see your health improving before your eyes with regular Carbon Monoxide tests.

 Stop smoking sessions

 Appointments are available 1 to 1 with a friendly advisor or you could visit a group or drop in session if you'd like the support of other quitters too.
-Don't worry if you're busy and think you'll struggle to make appointments - Kick It and One You Westminster and Kensington and Chelsea also offer telephone sessions.
+Don't worry if you're busy and think you'll struggle to make appointments - One You Westminster and Kensington and Chelsea also offer telephone sessions.
 All sessions give you the option of receiving a combination of Cognitive Behavioural Support aimed at changing long term smoking habits and stop smoking medication.

 Stop smoking medication

 A variety of medication to help smokers who want to quit is on offer.
 This includes Nicotine Replacement Products such as patches, gum, spray and lozenges as well Champix prescribed by your GP.
 Nicotine Replacement Products work by delivering nicotine (the addictive substance in cigarettes) to your body without the other 4000 harmful toxins found in every cigarette.
 By providing a healthier nicotine alternative, people stopping smoking can manage their initial cravings in a way that can be reduced over the term of their stop smoking programme.
 Champix is initially taken while you still smoke and works by minimising the positive effects a cigarette has on your brain as well as reducing your nicotine cravings.